-The only personal data that Qlik will receive is information such as authentication information (e.g. Qlik ID).
+The only personal data that Qlik receives is authentication information (e.g. Qlik Account).
 Qlik also processes usage/statistical data on use of the Cloud Products to (i) assist with troubleshooting issues, and (ii) on an aggregate, anonymized basis, for analytics purposes to ensure quality of service and improve the products.
-In Qlik Sense Enterprise for Elastic deployments, Qlik will only receive this data if and only in relation to that part of the service which occurs on Qlik’s cloud architecture (e.g. not if the service is hosted by the customer or a third party).

-Qlik has three (3) networked data centres: Dublin, Ireland; North Virginia, USA; and Sydney, Australia.
-Qlik uses Amazon Web Services (“AWS”) architecture to operate the Qlik Sense Cloud service.
+Qlik has three (3) networked data centers: Dublin, Ireland; North Virginia, USA; and Sydney, Australia.
+Qlik uses Amazon Web Services ("AWS") architecture to host Qlik Cloud Services.

-Qlik employees do not access a user’s cloud content unless (a) the user actively shares it with someone at Qlik (e.g. in a Consulting Services context), or (b) Qlik is prompted by a trouble-shooting issue to access the individual content.
-Only a specific, limited group of Qlik employees can access individual user content to trouble-shoot and only under strict controls.
+Qlik employees do not access a user's content on Qlik Cloud Services unless (a) the user actively shares it with someone at Qlik (e.g. in a Consulting Services context), or (b) Qlik is prompted by the customer to access the individual content for troubleshooting Only a specific, limited group of Qlik employees can access individual user content to troubleshoot and only under strict controls.

 The information below describes when Qlik is a Data Processor and / or Data Controller (as defined under GDPR or analogous legislation).

-The storing / inputting of personal data content relating to identifiable individuals is not the primary function of Qlik Cloud Products and in conformance with the principle of data minimization and anonymization under GDPR, Qlik does not recommend users insert personal data content into applications in our Cloud Products.
-For further information please see the Qlik Cloud Terms of Service and the Qlik SaaS Services Agreement.
+The storing / inputting of personal data content relating to identifiable individuals is not the primary function of Qlik Cloud Services and in conformance with the principle of data minimization and anonymization under GDPR, Qlik does not recommend users insert personal data content into applications in our Cloud Service.
+For further information please see the Qlik Cloud Services Terms of Service and the Qlik SaaS Services Agreement.

-Qlik is a Data Controller of the information detailed at 1 above (e.g. LEF, authentication, etc.).
-If a user creates a Qlik Account (e.g. to download Qlik Sense Desktop) or when a customer or partner purchases licences, Qlik does collect basic personal data for which it is the Data Controller.
+Qlik collects basic personal data for which it is the Data Controller (e.g. Qlik Account, Cloud usage data, etc.).
 As is customary, Qlik also maintains a database of customer and partner contact information for billing, marketing and other ordinary business purposes.
 Qlik holds this data in compliance with relevant data protection laws and ensures adequate security features are in place around these data types.

-Qlik is not typically a Data Processor for customers of On-Prem Products.
-This is because any content a customer chooses to put into or create in Qlik On-Prem applications stay on the customer’s system(s).
+Qlik is not typically a Data Processor for customers of Customer-Managed Deployment or Attunity Products.
+This is because any content a customer chooses to put into or create in the Qlik Customer-Managed Deployment or Attunity Products stays on the customer's system(s).
 Qlik does not have access to this content; therefore, the customer, and not Qlik, is the Data Controller and the Data Processor of this content in data protection law terms.
-Exceptions to this may exist if, when Qlik provides Support or Consulting services to a customer, the customer chooses to share with apps developed within the On-Prem Products which happen to contain personal data.
+Exceptions to this may exist if, when Qlik provides Support or Consulting services to a customer, and if the customer chooses to share content within the Customer-Managed Deployment / Attunity Products which happens to contain personal data.
 Such sharing is at the discretion of the customer and the personal data content should be anonymized or minimized by the customer as per privacy law data anonymization / minimization best-practice.
 It is therefore not typically necessary for customers to enter into a data processing agreement with Qlik.
 For further question on data processing agreements, please contact firstname.lastname@example.org.